 Spring in Channel Islands National Park

 I'm currently working with BC Parks and the University of Victoria to understand historic meadow dynamics in Helliwell Provincial Park located on Hornby Island, British Columbia.
-The purpose of this research is to reconstruct historic fire activity and map changes in meadow dynamics through time.
-Specifically, we are looking at how mechanical thinning of conifers, planting of native grasses and forbs, and prescribed burning can help restore Garry oak ecosystems.
+The purpose of this research is to assess habitat suitability for the reintroduction of critically endangered Taylor's Checkerspot butterflies, which were extirpated from Hornby Island in the 1990s.
+Taylor's Checkerspots depend on open Garry oak meadows that were historically managed with cultural fire.
+Therefore, we are reconstructing historic fire activity and mapping changes in meadow dynamics through time.
+Specifically, we are looking at how mechanical thinning of conifers, planting of native grasses, and prescribed burning can help restore Garry oak ecosystems.